Awais1028/BackDrop/frontend/PRD.md

 **10. ASSUMPTIONS & DECISIONS**

 *   **Business Model:** The platform operates as a marketplace, facilitating connections and transactions between creators and buyers, likely taking a commission on successful deals (though real money movement is deferred).
 *   **Access Model:** Individual user accounts for Creators, Advertisers, and Merchants.
-Operator accounts are internal.
+Operator accounts are internal and seeded.
 *   **Entity Lifecycle Decisions:**
     *   **Project/Script:** Full CRUD.
 Deletion cascades to associated slots to maintain data integrity.
     *   **Integration Slot:** Full CRUD.
 Deletion is restricted if active bids/commitments exist to prevent breaking active deals.